Eric O'Neill: Post-FBI

 Following the Hanssen case, O'Neill decided to leave the FBI in order to focus on law school.
-O'Neill earned a J.D. with honors from The George Washington University Law School in 2003.
+O'Neill earned a JD with honors from The George Washington University Law School in 2003.
 He has been admitted to the bar in Maryland and in the District of Columbia.
 After graduating from law school, O'Neill joined DLA Piper US LLP as a Senior Associate in the Government Contracts Group.
 In December 2008, O'Neill left DLA Piper and accepted a position as General Counsel of Global Communities, formerly CHF International, a global humanitarian relief non-profit organization.

 In February 2009, O'Neill co-founded The Georgetown Group, an investigative and risk management company.

 In July 2013, O'Neill co-founded the Schiltron Group, a supply chain assurance and critical infrastructure protection company.

 On March 16, 2016, O'Neill was named National Security Strategist for Carbon Black, an endpoint security company.

+On October 8, 2019, Carbon Black was acquired by VMware, a leading innovator in enterprise software where O'Neill continues to serve as National Security Strategist.

 Media portrayals

 O'Neill is portrayed by Ryan Phillippe in the 2007 thriller Breach, which depicts O'Neill's role in the investigation and capture of Hanssen.
 A feature-length commentary track on the DVD features O'Neill with director Billy Ray.
 O'Neill expands on the film, offering additional background and details, as well as noting where actual events were changed on the film for dramatic purposes.

 O'Neill's memoir about the Hanssen case, Gray Day: My Undercover Mission to Expose America's First Cyber Spy, was published by Penguin Random House in spring 2019.

+O'Neill is featured in episode 4 of Smithsonian Channel's series Spy Wars, which aired at the end of 2019 and was narrated by Damian Lewis.
+O'Neill is also featured in the seventh episode of The History Channel series America's Book of Secrets.